 - Your CV should have enough information to give a full idea of what you have done and what you are capable of, but be concise and to the point.

 - Watch language - it should be formal and not slang

 - Spelling and Grammar – triple check your document, get someone else to proof read it – check there are no spelling or grammar errors.

 We really want to understand why you think you would be good for the role, why your experience is relevant, and most importantly, why you think Brethertons would be the right firm for you to build or continue your career in.
 The best way you can show this is by including a cover letter with your application.
 Again, check language, and your spelling and grammar in advance of submitting your application.

 Brethertons aim to review CVs in a timely manner, and aim to get back to you as soon as possible – whether you have been successful in gaining an interview or not.

 The aim of an interview at Brethertons is to get an understanding of who you are, what you have been doing, and what you want to be doing.
 We want to know what interests you and drives you to be successful.
-And we especially want to know why you want to work at Brethertons!
+And we especially want to know why you want to work at Brethertons.